I. BACKGROUND AND PURPOSE

 2. Special Black-Out Period.

-The Compliance Officer may suspend trading in Synaptics securities from time to time for some or all persons subject to this policy because of material developments known to Synaptics or certain persons within Synaptics and not yet disclosed to the public, as he deems appropriate (a “Special Black-Out Period” and together with a Regular Black-Out Period, a “Black-Out Period”), and need not provide any reason for such suspension.
-The Compliance Officer or his designee will notify you if you are subject to a Special Black-Out Period.
+The Compliance Officer may suspend trading in Synaptics securities from time to time for some or all persons subject to this policy because of material developments known to Synaptics or certain persons within Synaptics and not yet disclosed to the public, as the Compliance Officer deems appropriate (a “Special Black-Out Period” and together with a Regular Black-Out Period, a “Black-Out Period”), and need not provide any reason for such suspension.
+The Compliance Officer or the Compliance Officer’s designee will notify you if you are subject to a Special Black-Out Period.

-In addition to being subject to the Black-Out Periods described above, all Directors, all Synaptics executive officers at the Senior Vice President level and above, and all other Synaptics executives who report directly to the Synaptics CEO in his capacity as CEO (collectively, the “Directors and Officers”) are designated on a “Pre-Clear List” and are required to pre-clear ALL trades in Synaptics securities with the Compliance Officer prior to trading, even during an open trading window.
-Directors and Officers must contact the Compliance Officer prior to commencing any trade in Synaptics’ securities.
-Synaptics will notify you if you are on the Pre- Clear List.
+In addition to being subject to the Black-Out Periods described above, all Directors, all Synaptics executive officers at the Senior Vice President level and above, all executives designated as “officers” of Synaptics under Section 16 of the Securities Exchange Act of 1934, as amended, and all other Synaptics executives who report directly to the Synaptics Chief Executive Officer in the CEO’s capacity as CEO (collectively, the “Directors and Officers”) are designated on a “Pre-Clear List” and are required to pre-clear ALL trades in Synaptics securities with the Compliance Officer at least three (3) trading days prior to trading (or such shorter period as is approved by the Compliance Officer), even during an open trading window.
+Synaptics will notify you if you are on the Pre-Clear List.

 Approval of trades for those on the Pre-Clear List is in the sole discretion of Synaptics.
 If a transaction is approved, you must execute the transaction within five (5) trading days after the day you receive such approval, but in no event after the commencement of a Black-Out Period.
 If for any reason you do not complete the trade within five (5) trading days after you receive approval, you must obtain pre-clearance again before you can trade the securities.
 For example, if the Compliance Officer approves a trade on a Friday, then you will have until the end of the trading day the following Friday to complete your trade.